Curriculum Policy

 2.2 Our curriculum has the following features:

-An opportunity for any student to engage in education away from the traditional classroom by providing online support teachers and virtual teachers within our live sessions.
+It provides an opportunity for any learner to engage in education away from the traditional classroom, by providing live online support from teachers in subject-specific areas.

-Centrally around the barriers of the students learning.
-It needs to accommodate as far as possible, students arriving throughout the academic year and students staying for periods that potentially span more than one month, term or academic year.
+It accommodates for learners arriving throughout the academic year and for learners that stay for periods that potentially span more than one month, term or academic year.

-In addition to the rehearsal of subject-specific vocabulary during direct conversation, the encouragement to engage in live video chat enables learners to develop communication skills.
-Providing the opportunity for learners to socialise and build on their conversation skills is a key area of development for many learners.
+The encouragement to engage in live video interaction enables learners to develop communication skills.
+Providing the opportunity for learners to socialise and build on their verbal skills is a key area of development for many learners.
 At EDClass, we are committed to supporting the social and emotional development of our learners and believe that the opportunity to talk is a fundamental element of this.

 2.4 Personal, social, health and economic education

-At EDClass, we understand the importance of educating pupils about personal, social, health and economic education.
+At EDClass, we understand the importance of educating learners about personal, social, health and economic education.
 This can provide them with the tools to make responsible and informed decisions in their life.
-We have developed a PSHE curriculum with appropriate subject knowledge, skills and understanding to fulfil the requirements of the National Curriculum
+We have developed a PSHE curriculum with appropriate subject knowledge, skills and understanding to fulfil the requirements of the National Curriculum.

-The teaching and delivery of RSE & PSHE can help prepare pupils for the opportunities, responsibilities and experiences of adult life.
+The teaching and delivery of RSE & PSHE can help prepare learners for the opportunities, responsibilities and experiences of adult life.
 This allows us to promote the spiritual, moral, social.
-Cultural, mental and physical development of pupils, to facilitate their reintegration back into school and their wider community.
-We are obligated to provide pupils with a high quality, suitable and age appropriate teaching of the subject to meet all of our learners’ needs.
-Pupils arrive at different stages throughout the academic year so it is essential that some topics are delivered again but differentiated to engage learning.
+Cultural, mental and physical development of learners, to facilitate their reintegration back into school and their wider community.
+We are obligated to provide learners with a high quality, suitable and age appropriate teaching of the subject to meet all of our learners’ needs.
+Learners arrive at different stages throughout the academic year so it is essential that some topics are delivered again but differentiated to engage learning.

 2.5 Up to date careers guidance

-Our vision reflects our desire to inspire each of our students to aim towards a rewarding and successful career, regardless of their background and circumstances.
+Our vision reflects our desire to inspire each of our learners to aim towards a rewarding and successful career, regardless of their background and circumstances.

 2.6 British Values